mathe-e-botond/ds-math-notes/01-basics.md

 where $\alpha$ is the normalization constant to make entries in $\boldsymbol{P}$  sum up to $1$

-### **1.1.5 Intepretation of probability**
+### **1.1.5 Interpretation of probability**

 There are two main interpretation of probabilities:
-* The **Bayesian interpretation** states that probablities are degrees of beliefs of certain events.
+* The **Bayesian interpretation** states that probabilities are degrees of beliefs of certain events.
 As new evidence is discovered, we can update our beliefs on the probability for an outcome.
-* The **frequentist interpretation** states that probablities are the ratio for a certain outcome to all outcomes for a long running process.
+* The **frequentist interpretation** states that probabilities are the ratio for a certain outcome to all outcomes for a long running process.

 An interesting challenge for the bayesian interpretation is what if an agent does not assume the correct belief despite evidence.
-A counter argument is if probabilities would have a stake in a fair game, the agent who does update their belief system correctly, would more likely emerge as a winner against the agent that does not, hense motivating agents to maximize having the correct belief system.
+A counter argument is if probabilities would have a stake in a fair game, the agent who does update their belief system correctly, would more likely emerge as a winner against the agent that does not, hanse motivating agents to maximize having the correct belief system.

 The two interpretations are mathematically equivalent, rely on the same set of axioms and definitions, including conditional probabilities.
-The bayesian intepretation of conditional probabilities is updating our belief system with some evidence while the frequentist interpretation is including new evidence to the evaluation of the repeated process.
+The bayesian interpretation of conditional probabilities is updating our belief system with some evidence while the frequentist interpretation is including new evidence to the evaluation of the repeated process.

 ## **1.2 Describing random variables** ##
 If we enumerate all possible outcomes and their probabilities, we can construct a function that describes a random variable.
 This function is called **probability distribution**.

 ### **1.2.1 Discrete probability distribution** ###

-If the random variable outcome is discreete like a coint toss, the probability distribution function is also called **probability mass function**.
+If the random variable outcome is discreet like a coin toss, the probability distribution function is also called **probability mass function**.

 $$p: \mathbb{R} \to [0, 1], \  p_X(x) = P(X = x)$$